-- Are the required reporting limits consistent with those in the QAPP? - Have outliers been confirmed and a code entered into the Verify_flg field? - Do the field and laboratory results appear reasonable and acceptable when compared to other corollary data or historical measurements? - Are all sampling sites defined in the QAPP?
+- Are the required reporting limits consistent with those in the QAPP? - Have outliers been confirmed and a code entered into the Verify\flg field? - Do the field and laboratory results appear reasonable and acceptable when compared to other corollary data or historical measurements? - Are all sampling sites defined in the QAPP? - Are all parameter codes listed in the QAPP?